recal-dev/recal-sdk-js/README.md

 )

 // Or with constraints
-const orgAvailabilityConstrained = await recal.scheduling.getOrgWideAvailability(
+const orgAvailabilityConstrained = await recal.scheduling.organization(
     'org-slug',
     new Date('2024-01-15'),
     new Date('2024-01-20'),